jamesnocentini/ReactNative-UntitledTodoApp/README.md

 2. In `componentWillMount` you’re using the `setInterval` to check for new documents periodically and update the UI.
 3. Stop the interval method when the component unmounts (i.e. when returning to the LogIn View).

-Log the View Query result when the promise `queryView` is fulfilled, you will see a lot of output in the Chrome Console.
-The result of this View Query has the following JSON (you can also see in from any browser at [http://localhost:5984/myapp/\_design/todo/\_view/lists](http://localhost:5984/myapp/_design/todo/_view/lists) with `admin` for the username and `password` for the password):
+Create a new list and open [http://localhost:5984/myapp/\_design/todo/\_view/lists](http://localhost:5984/myapp/_design/todo/_view/lists) in your browser.
+You must provide `admin` for the username and `password` for the password.
+The JSON response should look like this:

 ```js
 {